MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/README.md

 ## Readability

 Ensure that your program is easy to understand.
+Use:

 1. Meaningful identifiers (variable names)
 2. Internal commentary (comments)
 3. Whitespace (blank lines)

-## Top Tips
+## Reminders

 1. Division creates a real value.
 2. Only strings can be concatenated.